amarjeetkhera/Sentiment-Analysis-on-IMDb-reviews/README.md

 ## 🛠️ Tools & Technologies

 Python: Core programming language.

 Jupyter Notebook: Development environment.

-Libraries:
+### Libraries:
 pandas, numpy: Data manipulation and analysis.

-scikit-learn: Model building, feature extraction, and evaluation. matplotlib, seaborn: Data visualization.
+scikit-learn: Model building, feature extraction, and evaluation.

+matplotlib, seaborn: Data visualization.

 nltk: Natural Language Processing toolkit.

 wordcloud: Visualization of frequent words.

 ## 📉 Exploratory Data Analysis (EDA)

 The following steps as part of the EDA were performed to understand the dataset:

-Class Distribution: Visualized the balance between positive and negative reviews.
+-Class Distribution: Visualized the balance between positive and negative reviews.

-Word Clouds: Created separate word clouds for positive and negative reviews to highlight common words.
+-Word Clouds: Created separate word clouds for positive and negative reviews to highlight common words.

-TF-IDF Analysis: Visualized the most significant words based on their TF-IDF scores.
+-TF-IDF Analysis: Visualized the most significant words based on their TF-IDF scores.

 ## 🧑‍💻 Model Building & Evaluation

 Preprocessed the data using Bag-of-Words and TF-IDF vectorizers.

 Trained a Logistic Regression model to classify reviews as positive or negative.

 Evaluated model performance using:

 -Confusion Matrix
 -Precision-Recall Curve
 -ROC Curve